SantiPlanet/apalike/README.md

 Use it in the same way than the original apalike style but:

-For the Spanish version, replace the `apalike.bst` file with the `apalike-es.bst` file and adding this line in the main file of the document:
+For the Spanish version, replace the `apalike.bst` file with the `apalike-es.bst` file and add this line to the main file of the document:

 ```
 \bibliographystyle{apalike-es}
 ```

-For the Catalan version, replace the `apalike.bst` file with the `apalike-ca.bst` file and adding this line:
+For the Catalan version, replace the `apalike.bst` file with the `apalike-ca.bst` file and add this line to the main file of the document:

 ```
 \bibliographystyle{apalike-ca}